@cartercarlson, thanks for reaching out.

 If your Shields are “down” for a site, this means that Brave is not blocking or monitoring any of the applicable content while browsing the site (note that if your Shields are down for one site, they will be up for any other sites unless previously configured otherwise).

-Answering your question: no, we won’t block scripts with Shields down because Shields must be active to achieve this.
+No, we won’t block scripts with Shields down because Shields must be active to achieve this.
 Instead, you would want to set Shields UP, change the Script blocking option to Block scripts, and alter the other options as needed (for example, if you only wanted to block scripts but allow everything else through (I wouldn’t advise this personally), you would set all other options to “Allow [cookies/ads/etc]”).

 This is a tricky issue that we’re frequently adjusting for.
 Many websites will function/allow you to login while blocking 3rd party cookies (cookies embedded/requested from the site that aren’t coming from/implemented by the site itself - these would be “1st party cookies”).
 Login data, for example, generally uses a first party cookie (depending on how you authenticate, but that’s for another time).

-Answering your question: Set your Shields options to reflect something that looks like the configuration in the image above.
+Set your Shields options to reflect something that looks like the configuration in the image above.
 Ensure that you’re only blocking 3p cookies - this should solve most of your login issues with your frequented sites.

 Phew, that was a doozy.

 I hope this helps you with your problems and gives you stronger foundation on Shields and how they operate in the browser.